RagtagOpen/freefrom-map-frontend/README.md

 ## Deployment

-The [staging](https://github.com/RagtagOpen/freefrom-map-frontend/tree/staging) branch is continuously deployed to https://freefrom-map-frontend.herokuapp.com/.

-The [prod](https://github.com/RagtagOpen/freefrom-map-frontend/tree/prod) branch is continuously deployed to https://freefrom-map-frontend-prod.herokuapp.com/.
+Staging is at https://freefrom-map-frontend-staging.herokuapp.com/, and prod is at https://freefrom-map-frontend-prod.herokuapp.com/.
+They are deployed by pushing to the Git remotes for the Heroku projects.

 ## Other repositories